twistresources/docker-mysql-phpmyadmin/README.md

     $ git clone https://github.com/twistresources/docker-mysql-phpmyadmin.git

-2. Move the downloaded files to your project directory and tidy up.
+2. Place the downloaded files into a nicer location and tidy up.

-    $ mv docker-mysql-phpmyadmin/* .
+    $ mv docker-mysql-phpmyadmin db
-    $ rm -rf docker-mysql-phpmyadmin
+    $ rm db/.git

-3. Update the configuration file `dbenv.sh`:
+3. Update the configuration file `db/dbenv.sh`:

   DB_NAME - This name of a database you wish to create for your application.